 Support shall, in priority, target projects in the TEN-T core network, identified in the core network corridor Work Plans that address missing links, bottlenecks or cross-border connections.
 It shall include, whenever relevant, maintenance of rail and road infrastructure, safety upgrades, using appropriate safety management procedures, and environmental performance upgrades.
 This shall include the deployment of digital transport management systems like ITS, RIS, ERTMS, SESAR, including on-board equipment, as well as digital transport infrastructure for interoperable data sharing across modes and sectors.
 It shall also include the development and deployment of new transport technologies and services such as in relation to connected and autonomous modes of transport or integrated ticketing.

 Support shall also target TEN-T infrastructure projects that make provision for the use of at least two different modes of transport, in particular multi-modal freight terminals and passenger transport hubs.
-[Support shall also target multimodal connections and last mile sections allowing shifting freight or passenger traffic to more sustainable transport modes (rail transport, public/collective transport, inland navigation or short sea shipping)].
+Support shall also target multimodal connections and last mile sections allowing shifting freight or passenger traffic to more sustainable transport modes such as rail transport, public/collective transport, inland navigation or short sea shipping.

-Smart and sustainable urban mobility projects in particular multi-modal hubs for passenger transport, active modes, inland waterways and innovative mobility solutions, digital transport infrastructure for seamless and effective connection of travel modes, infrastructure for active and zero-emission mobility.
+Smart and sustainable urban mobility projects in particular multi-modal hubs for passenger transport, active modes, inland waterways and innovative mobility solutions, digital transport infrastructure for seamless and effective connection of travel modes, infrastructure for active and zero-emission mobility may be supported.
 Projects aiming at promoting the shift to sustainable modes of transport shall focus on improving the safety of users and non-discriminatory accessibility including with regard to passengers with reduced mobility.
-Operations shall also aim to increase road safety levels in line with the EU objective of eliminating fatal road accidents and serious injuries by 2050 and decrease accidents, including for cyclists and pedestrians.
+Projects shall also aim to increase road safety levels in line with the EU objective of eliminating fatal road accidents and serious injuries by 2050 and decrease accidents, including for cyclists and pedestrians.

-The renewal and retrofitting of transport mobile assets with the view of deploying low-emission and zero-emissions mobility solutions would target purchasing of rolling stock for use in rail transport.
-This would notably support projects (i) for the provision of rail transport services on lines fully opened to competition, and if the recipient is a new entrant or (ii) linked to the discharge of a public service obligation included in a public service contract awarded in compliance with Regulation 1370/2007 as amended.
-Preference should be given to projects linked to publicly tendered public service contracts as appropriate.
+The renewal and retrofitting of transport mobile assets with the view of deploying low-emission and zero-emissions mobility solutions shall target purchasing of rolling stock for use in rail transport.
+This shall notably support projects (i) for the provision of rail transport services on lines fully opened to competition and if the recipient is a new entrant, or (ii) linked to the discharge of a public service obligation included in a public service contract awarded in compliance with Regulation 1370/2007.
+Preference is to be given to projects linked to publicly tendered public service contracts as appropriate.
 It shall also include projects in the aviation and shipping, maritime and inland waterways, sectors aiming at transition towards alternative fuels, reduction of pollution of any kind and helping the industry to comply with upcoming commitments related to greenhouse gas emissions including back up to zero emission ships.
+In addition, vessels and road vehicles are eligible as set out in the paragraph regarding alternative fuels infrastructure below.

 Railway infrastructure, other rail projects, inland waterway infrastructure, mass transit projects and maritime ports and motorways of the sea may include investments that prevent or reduce emissions of greenhouse gases, toxic pollutants or noise levels.
 This may also target port reception facilities and other means enabling environmental protection measures, as well as investments in combined green infrastructure, including the deployment of small-scale infrastructure for alternative fuels and other solution reducing ports' overall carbon footprint.